Shameem06/Data-Analysis-Portfolio/README.md

 # Data-Analysis-Portfolio

 ## About
 Hi, I'm **Sheik Shameem**!
 I am a **Master’s in management graduate** from Nyenrode Business University, specializing in Digital Business and Innovation.
 My journey has been shaped by diverse experiences across two continents.
 I have developed a strong foundation in management studies and a passion for data analytics to uncover meaningful insights.
-I am excited to bring my technical and analytical skills to the field of data and analytics as an **entry-level data analyst**.
+I am excited to bring my technical and analytical skills to the field of data and analytics as an **entry-level analyst**.

 During my studies, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
 I also gained experience in data management and statistical analysis, which will be valuable assets in my role as a data specialist.